 Oil central heating.
-Electric oven and hob, microwave, fridge/freezer, shared use of washing machine, TV, DVD, selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge/freezer, shared use of washing machine, TV, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen inc. in rent.
 Off road parking for 2 cars.
 Bike storage.
 Patio with garden furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 4 miles, pub 2 miles.

 - Last minute